Blade II

-Blade II is a 2002 American superhero film directed by Guillermo del Toro and written by David S. Goyer, based on the Marvel Comics superhero Blade created by Marv Wolfman and Gene Colan.
-The film is the sequel to Blade (1998) and the second installment in the Blade trilogy.
-The plot follows the human-vampire hybrid Blade in his continuing effort to protect humans from vampires, finding himself in a fierce battle against a group of mutant vampires who seek to commit global genocide of both vampire and human races.
-Blade and his human allies are coerced into joining forces with a special elite group of vampires.
+Blade II is a 2002 American superhero film based on the Marvel Comics character Blade, directed by Guillermo del Toro and written by David S. Goyer.
+The sequel to Blade (1998), it is the second installment in the Blade franchise.
+The film follows Blade, a human-vampire hybrid, in his continuing effort to protect humans from vampires.
+Blade must join forces with an elite group of vampires to fight against mutant vampires who plan a global genocide of both vampire and human races.